I have a confession to make…

 I’m an avid scrapbooker.

 I’ve got a room packed with so many gadgets it would make your head spin.
-In fact, I spend entire weekends with girlfriends building intricate layouts beautiful memory albums.
+On top of that, I spend entire weekends with girlfriends building intricate layouts and documenting my memories.

 Memory books tell our stories

 I love the creative process… the gadgets and tools, pens and inks.
-But none of that is why I dedicate so much of my time, energy (and money… see: gadgets…) to creating these memory books.
+Colors and patterns… But none of that is why I dedicate so much of my time, energy (and money… see: gadgets…) to creating these memory books.

-No, what drives me to continue creating scrapbooks are the stories and emotions behind the photos.
+What drives me to create scrapbooks are the stories and emotions behind the photos.
 Stories that would be lost if I left my photos on a hard drive in my office.

 … the tenderness in my son’s eyes as he admired his newborn daughter in the delivery room